Modals Exercises for Class 6: Worksheets, Examples & Answers (CBSE 2026)

 What are Modals for Class 6 students?

 Modals are special helping verbs that add extra meaning to the main verb.
 They tell us things like possibility, ability, permission, obligation, and advice.
-Examples of Modals include can, could, may, might, must, shall, should, will, would.
+Examples of Modals include can, could, may, might, must, shall, should, will, and would.

 We hope this blog on ‘Modals Exercise for Class 6’ was informative and helped you improve your English language skills.
 You can also follow the Learn English page of Leverage Edu for more exciting and informative blogs related to English grammar and the English language.